March 11 – April 19, 2015

 May 21 – June 7, 2015

 The Mitchell Gallery is pleased to present this all-county, juried, multi-media biennial exhibition of artists who live or work in Anne Arundel County.
-Works created in diverse media within the last two years will be on display and the exhibit will feature both two- and three-dimensional artwork.
-Erik H. Neal, director of the Academy Art Museum in Easton is the exhibition juror.
+Works created in diverse media within the last two years will be on display and the exhibit will feature both two-and three-dimensional artwork.
+Erik H. Neal, director and president of the Chrysler Museum of Art, is the exhibition juror.